martin-mwenda/alx-system_engineering-devops/0x19-postmortem/README.md

 Root Cause: The root cause was a memory leak in the API service that overloaded the application servers, leading to unhandled out-of-memory (OOM) errors.

 Timeline:
-11:00 AM UTC: Monitoring system alerts the team to a significant increase in response times for the API.
+11:00 AM UTC: 🚨 Alert!
+Monitoring system alerts the team to a significant increase in response times for the API.
 11:05 AM UTC: Engineer on call investigates API server logs and identifies slow queries.
 11:20 AM UTC: Initial hypothesis is that the database is under heavy load due to large data queries.
 11:40 AM UTC: Database and network load checks are normal; issue persists.
 Memory usage on API servers is noticed to be unusually high.